hdinkel/linuxcommandline/sphinx_beginner/introduction_ORIG.rst

   $ clear
   $

-In case the output of the terminal/screen gets cluttered, you can use ``clear`` to redraw the screen...
+In case the output of the terminal/screen gets cluttered, you can use ``clear`` to :index:`redraw <clear>` the screen...

 If this doesn't work, you can use ``reset`` to perform a re-initialization of the terminal:

-:index:`reset` – Reset your terminal
+reset – Reset your terminal
 ---------------------------

 **Usage**:  ``reset [options]``